cubewave/corewave/README.md

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/dEFaa5uf6g)

 ## What is Cubewave?
+Cubewave serves as the Heroku for AI agents, allowing easy deployment of your LLM in a secure cloud environment from tools like Rivet, langflow...

-Cubewave is a platform designed to help developers create and manage micro vms.
-Our tools make deploying microVMs through Firecracker simpler, minimizing the complexities entailed in the process.
+Cubewave is providing tools to make deploying microVMs through Firecracker simpler, minimizing the complexities entailed in the process.
-We are providing two devtools: **Corewave** and **Cubeware**.

 - **Corewave** operates as the equivalent of "docker-compose" for microVMs, enabling the configuration and creation of microVMs through a YAML file.

-- **Cubeware** is an orchestrator, it automates the deployment and scaling of micro vms.

 ## Community and Updates